 UA provides access to an online library and 24/7 technical support.
 Some instructors deliver coursework asynchronously through the Desire2Learn system, while others provide live recorded lectures.
 The university offers internship and career placement services to students and alumni.
 Admission requirements include a bachelor's degree in engineering, math, or physics with a 3.0 GPA.
 GRE scores are not required, and students can apply to the program during two open application periods during the year.

 The University of Arizona is regionally accredited by the Higher Learning Commission (HLC).

 Washington State University's online engineering and technology management master's degree enables students to integrate their education with their professional work through a three-credit capstone project during their final one or two semesters.
 Students either research a topic of interest or solve a problem in their profession.
 Students submit an executive summary of their project and give an oral presentation to a residing committee.

-The degree requires a total of 33 credits: six core courses and four electives in addition to the final project.
+The degree requires a total of 30 credits: six core courses and three electives in addition to the final project.
 Core coursework covers six areas: managing organizations and people, managing financial resources, managing with analytic methods, managing projects, managing variability, and managing strategy.
 The school limits full-time working professionals to two courses per semester and allows students to transfer up to 50% of their credits.

 Washington State University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 University of South Florida engineering management master's program has been providing distance education since 1985.
 Core coursework in management includes a capstone project in engineering management policy and strategies.
 Students also take one course in the quantitative core and one course in the workforce management core.
 The school offers six areas of specialization from which students choose four elective courses: technical management, quality management, safety management, systems engineering, entrepreneurship, and regulatory affairs for medical devices.
 Students must complete 10 total courses before graduation.